datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

 #### Dataset Overview
 - Individual sample format: [250 x 200 2D tensor](https://datamadness.github.io/time-signal-CNN)
-- Train: 8160 samples with upsampled minority class using custom permutations
+- Train: 8160 samples with an upsampled minority class using custom permutations
 - Evaluation: 2178 samples
 - Storage: TFRecords with 30 samples per file

 #### TensorFlow Approach
-The CNN models are built using TensorFlow Estimators API as it provides good flexibility and control over building custom models while allowing more robust data streaming and resource solution.
-This is highly desirable as we work with fairly large dataset and wish to reduce the cost related to computing resources.
-As a result, the input function for the custom estimators will stream the data batch by batch, which allows us to use arbitrary computing resources and the only limitation is time we are willing to dedicate to training the CNN. to accommodate this solution, the input function uses TensorFlow Data API and TFRecord iterator.
-This is extremely convenient solution ans the Estimators API will take care of initializing the iterator and setting up thee graph.
+The CNN models are built using the TensorFlow Estimators API, as it provides good flexibility and control over building custom models while allowing more robust data streaming and resource solution.
+This is highly desirable as we work with fairly large dataset and wish to reduce the costs related to computing resources.

+As a result, the input function for the custom estimators will stream the data batch by batch, which allows us to use arbitrary computing resources and the only limitation is the time we are willing to dedicate to training the CNN.
+To accommodate this solution, the input function uses the TensorFlow Data API and TFRecord iterator.
+This is extremely convenient solution and the Estimators API will take care of initializing the iterator and setting up the graph.

 #### Input function and Pipeline
-The input_fn of estimator API serve for two purposes:
+The input_fn of the Estimator API serves two purposes:

 - Create a dataset to stream parsed data via an iterator
-- Establish pipeline for data transformation before feeding it to the model
+- Establish a pipeline for data transformation before feeding it to the model

 The input_fn receives four parameters: